 This two-day virtual course builds on the learning gained in our introductory course ‘Data Science for clinicians: introduction to coding and data visualisation’.
 The course provides intensive training on R, the most extensively used coding language for data science.

-This two-day virtual course introduces clinicians to data science and provides them with an overview of data science in a clinical context, along with basic skills to handle data.
+This two-day, self-paced online course introduces clinicians to data science and provides them with an overview of data science in a clinical context, along with basic skills to handle data.
 The course gives a broad insight into data science and its application on real data, including artificial intelligence.

 This course aims to provide the knowledge of common medical retina conditions and includes topics covering screening, referral and possible treatment pathways, with an emphasis on optical coherence tomography (OCT) interpretation and diabetic retinopathy grading.
 It also aims to provide you with the knowledge and skills to make accurate and appropriate referral decisions for patients with medical retina conditions and prepares you to commence working under supervision in medical retina new patient triage clinics, AMD treatment-retreatment clinics and to work in photography based diabetic retinopathy screening services.
 This course is designed to suit busy professionals through blended learning.
 It is delivered online and supplemented by face to face component.